Piano Sonata No. 2 (Shostakovich): Reception

+In the Soviet Union

-Writing nearly 40 years after the Piano Sonata No. 2's composition, Lev Danilevich eulogized it as a significant development in Shostakovich's piano writing, taking especial note of its "anti-virtuosic" austerity of texture.
-In the months immediately after the sonata's premiere, critical reactions to it were slow to appear in print; once they did, they were mostly muted.
-Glikman heard Pavel Serebryakov play the Piano Sonata No. 2 in the fall of 1943 in Moscow.
-Afterwards, he recalled that the music had made a "great impression" on him.
-Likewise, Sollertinsky wrote privately in a letter marked November 1, 1943, that the sonata was "likely one of [Shostakovich's] best works (far superior to the rest of his piano music)."
-Nevertheless in a letter to a friend dated June 14, 1944, Heinrich Neuhaus expressed mixed feelings:
+Critical reactions to the Piano Sonata No. 2 were slow to appear after its world premiere; those that did were mostly muted in their appreciation.
+Glikman heard Pavel Serebryakov play the Piano Sonata No. 2 in late 1943 in Moscow.
+He recalled that the music had made a "great impression" on him.
+Sollertinsky wrote privately in a letter marked November 1, 1943, that the sonata was "likely one of [Shostakovich's] best works (far superior to the rest of his piano music)".
+Nevertheless, in a letter to a friend dated June 14, 1944, Heinrich Neuhaus expressed mixed feelings:

 Utmost mastery, novelty, intellect—empty for the soul and severe—clever and ancient—ancient sorrow consumes and oppresses.
 But like everything [Shostakovich] writes, it is unique of its kind and incomparable.

-The Piano Sonata No. 2 was premiered in the United States and the United Kingdom in September 1943; Vera Brodskaya played the premiere stateside.
-A review by Henry Simond of that performance called the music "uncompromising, serious, crystal clear, unembellished, melodically and harmonically extremely typical of Shostakovich, who is not inclined to make musical jokes during wartime."
-A month later, the New York Times published a review which opined that the music was unsatisfying and that it did "not reflect any new facets of Shostakovich's personality."
-Another review in the World-Telegram sounded a much more encouraging appraisal of the sonata, saying that it "simply amazes you."

-In 1947, the Finnish musicologist Erik Tawaststjerna heard Shostakovich play the sonata at that year's Prague Spring Festival:
+In 1947, Erik Tawaststjerna heard Shostakovich play the sonata at that year's Prague Spring Festival: